UK doctors seek review of 12-week gap between vaccine doses

 8 of8 A pharmacist prepares a syringe of the Pfizer-BioNTech COVID-19 vaccine Friday, Jan.
 8, 2021, at Queen Anne Healthcare, a skilled nursing and rehabilitation facility in Seattle.
 Pfizer has committed to supply up to 40 million doses of its COVID-19 vaccine this year to a World Health Organization-backed effort to get affordable vaccines to 92 poor and middle-income countries.
 The deal announced Friday, Jan.
 22 will supply the shots to the program known as COVAX.
 Ted S. Warren/AP Show More Show Less

-LONDON (AP) — A major British doctors' group is says the U.K. government should “urgently review” it's decision to give people a second dose of the Pfizer-BioNTech coronavirus vaccine up to 12 weeks after the first, rather than the shorter gap recommended by the manufacturer and the World Health Organization.
+LONDON (AP) — A major British doctors' group says the U.K. government should “urgently review” its decision to give people a second dose of the Pfizer-BioNTech coronavirus vaccine up to 12 weeks after the first, rather than the shorter gap recommended by the manufacturer and the World Health Organization.

 The U.K., which has Europe’s deadliest coronavirus outbreak, adopted the policy in order to give as many people as possible a first dose of vaccine quickly.
 So far almost 5.5 million people have received a shot of either a vaccine made by U.S. drugmaker Pfizer and Germany's BioNTech or one developed by U.K.-Swedish pharmaceutical giant AstraZeneca and Oxford University.